Rob Anderson (politician): Political career

 On April 23, 2012, Anderson was re-elected with 57% of the votes in Airdrie, essentially a redrawn version of his old riding.
 The Wildrose won 17 seats in that election, making Anderson Deputy Leader of the Opposition.
-Shortly after the election he was appointed house leader and finance critic for the Official Opposition and was named chair of the Standing Committee on Public Accounts which is all-party committee consisting of 18 Members of the Legislative Assembly that reviews the annual report of the Auditor General of Alberta and the public accounts of the province.
-He also served on the standing committees for Resource Stewardship as well as the Alberta Heritage Savings Trust Fund.
+Shortly after the election, he was appointed as House Leader and Finance Critic for the Official Opposition.
+He was also appointed as chair of the Standing Committee on Public Accounts, an all-party committee consisting of 18 Members of the Legislative Assembly that reviews the annual report of the Auditor General of Alberta and the public accounts of the province.
+He also served on the standing committees for Resource Stewardship and the Alberta Heritage Savings Trust Fund.

-Anderson's first motion after being re-elected was Motion 506 which urged the government to bring forward legislation that would limit spending increases to no more than population growth plus inflation; prohibit the introduction of a budget that proposes a cash deficit; allocate half of all cash surpluses to the Alberta Heritage Savings Trust Fund; and, amend the appropriate legislation to suspend the practice of spending the interest generated by the Fund until it reaches an amount of at least $200 billion.

-In response to the provincial government's 2013-2014 budget, Anderson and the Official Opposition released the Wildrose Financial Recovery Plan, which would have eliminated the operating deficit this year and restored a modest surplus by 2014.
+In response to the provincial government's 2013-2014 budget, Anderson and the Official Opposition authored and released the Wildrose Financial Recovery Plan, which claimed it would eliminate operating deficits restore a government surplus by 2014.
 In February 2013, Anderson, Drew Barnes and Danielle Smith released the Wildrose 10-year Debt Free Capital Plan.
 The plan called for $4 billion in capital infrastructure projects in 2013 and $48 billion over 10 years.

-Anderson launched an online political commentary show called "Rob Anderson Unfiltered", on which he is an advocate for Alberta asserting its provincial rights within a united Canada if at all possible.
+Anderson launched an online political commentary show called "Rob Anderson Unfiltered", though which he advocates for the assertion of Alberta's provincial rights within a united Canada, and other Alberta separatist far right beliefs.

-In September 2021 Rob worked with Barry Cooper and Derek From to produce the Free Alberta Strategy, a series of initiatives to make Alberta a sovereign jurisdiction.
-Anderson said the Free Alberta Strategy also calls for the end of any transferring of taxes from Alberta to Ottawa.
+In September 2021, Anderson worked with Barry Cooper and Derek From to produce the Free Alberta Strategy, a series of initiatives to make Alberta a sovereign jurisdiction.
+Anderson said the Free Alberta Strategy also calls for the end of any transferring of taxes from Alberta to Ottawa; which is not possible.

-Anderson supported Danielle Smith as Campaign Chair in her 2022 run for UCP leadership before moving to Transition Team Chair Executive Director of the Premier’s Office following her becoming premier.
+Anderson supported Danielle Smith as Campaign Chair in her 2022 run for United Conservative Party (UCP) leadership before becoming the Chair of her Transition Team, and then Executive Director of the Office of the Premier following her induction as premier.

 Early life

 Anderson was born in Edmonton, the oldest of seven children.
 The family lived in Sherwood Park for most of Anderson's early years before moving in 1990 to Airdrie.

 Anderson spent much of his time playing sports—particularly hockey and football.
 He won the Edmonton City Championship as defensive captain for the Salisbury High School football team in Sherwood Park, and was named the starting goaltender for the Brigham Young University Cougar's hockey team.

+His mother, Jane Anderson, funded the legislation behind the Alberta Private Charter School Program in 1994 before opening her own (Footprints for Learning Charter Academy) in 2012 within Airdrie, Alberta.
+She continues to own multiple child development centres and private schools within alberta.